 Reading at the pool, beach, or lake is a favorite warm-weather pastime, but with this might come a few issues — like getting the tips of your book wet.
 The biggest problem of them all?
 Glare off your book’s (or Kindle’s) pages.
 The bright sun’s reflection off a white page or screen can cause a tear-inducing glare.
 Sunglasses can fix this issue, but what if you need reading glasses to see the words, too?

 Reading sunglasses are sunglasses with your reader prescription built in!
 Just like regular sunglasses, there are certain guidelines to in finding the perfect pair.
-Here are the most important factors to keep in mind when buying reading sunglasses:

 1. Use the same prescription you use for your reading glasses.
 If you’re not sure what this is, use our reading test card to determine your prescription.